boraseoksoon/Throttler/README.md

 #### Throttle Options

 1. **default**: Standard throttling behavior without any fancy tricks.
 Simply include the throttle function with a one-liner closure, and you're good to go.
-2. **runFirst**: Execute the first call instantly while throttling subsequent ones.
-Again, all it takes is a one-liner.
-3. **ensureLast**: Ensures the last call within the interval gets executed.
+2. **ensureLast**: Ensures the last call within the interval gets executed.
 Just a single line of code.
-4. **combined**: Enjoy the benefits of both 'Run First Immediately' and 'ensureLast', all in one simple line.

 #### Debounce Options

 1. **default**: Standard debounce behavior with just a one-liner closure.
 Include the debounce function, and it works like a charm.
 2. **runFirst**: Get instant feedback with the first call executed immediately, then debounce later.
 All of this with a simple one-liner.

-With Throttler, you get these advanced options natively, without the need for custom boilerplate and manual works often required by frameworks like RxSwift and Combine. **Simplicity and power, all in a one-liner closure.**

-Unlike RxSwift and Combine, Throttler offers these advanced features natively, eliminating the need for custom configurations.

-- **ThrottleOptions**:

-default: The standard throttle behavior.
-runFirst: Executes the operation immediately, then throttles subsequent calls.
-ensureLast: Ensures that the last call is executed.
-combined: Combines both runFirst and ensureLast.

-- **DebounceOptions**:

-default: The standard debounce behavior.
-runFirst: Executes the operation immediately, then debounces subsequent calls.

 ## DebounceOptions